Rigid double splayed loop in the bight

 The rigid double splayed loop in the bight is a knot that contains two parallel loops.
 Clifford Ashley wrote that it is "one of the firmest of the Double Loops since the two loops do not directly communicate with each other".
 (In actuality, it can be argued that the two loops do directly communicate as the two center portions of each loop simply pass down through the head knot and pass around the running ends; not significantly different, in that regard, from the Spanish Bowline).
 It is a variation of the alpine butterfly knot.

+How to tie it

+This knot can be tied in the bight as C. Ashley explains, but it can also be tied in the end around objects in a simple way.
+This makes it suitable for improvising a harness or for slinging a ladder for a staging.
+This knot is simply a pair of intertwined left-handed bowlines or cowboy bowlines (ABOK #1034½) that share an element in common.
+To tie it: